 The concept of Precision Agriculture—a word that describes everything the industry relies upon to make improving farming practices by increasing efficiency through the use of GPS-based soil sampling, GPS-guidance, and various robotics, drones, systems, sensors, telematics, and software.
 There are now many tech-based components related to farming success, further demonstrated by Hexa Reports recent statement suggesting Precision Agriculture will likely grow to more than 43 billion by 2025.
 Not bad for a notion that came to life less than 30 years ago.

 As the farming industry continues to embrace new-fangled digital technology into its farming production space, threats to precision agriculture are more than a concern.
-Precision Agriculture uses multiple technologies that depend on interactive systems, remote sensing, and world-wide positioning to generate data on mass, used for both analysis and to feed AI.
+Precision Agriculture uses multiple technologies that depend on interactive systems, remote sensing, and world-wide positioning to generate data on mass, used for both analysis and to feed Artificial Intelligence.
 These technologies allow farm workers to accurately manage the precise application of fertilizer, pesticides, and seeds—subsequently reducing spends and increasing revenue, but they also increase exposure to cyber attacks.

 Data privacy is a big concern for farmers, who often hold large amounts of data related to things like the health of their herds, land prices, profits, and expenses.
 Loss or abuse of this information, as is the case with most industries, can hugely impact a farmer’s finances, reputation, and mental wellbeing.
 The agricultural industry measures threats in three waves: